pavliha/user-managment-web/README.md

 # User Managment React.js Application

-This app displays list of users and and edit them
+This app displays list of users and can edit them

 1. React.js
 2. Redux